 It is not enough that there is always a beyond; because it might be beyond bearing.

-He had, so to speak, the imagination without the imagery.
+the imagination without the imagery.

 But in the final process of truth there is nothing else except a good syllogism.